ruga1026/VlmRobotPlanner/README.md

 The YOLO package may contain multiple nodes (e.g., camera/image node, detection node, post-processing, etc.).
 **Start all nodes provided by the `yolo` package** so that detection results are fully available to the rest of the system.

-Depending on how the package is structured, this might be done by:

-* A single launch file that starts every YOLO-related node, or
-* Running several `ros2 run` / `ros2 launch` commands, one for each node.

 Check the `yolo` package’s `launch/` and `src/` directories for the exact node and launch file names.

 ### 7.2 Start the VLM node